Mahima200011/landing-page-of-restaurant/Food-landing-page-main/Food-landing-page-main/README.md

 ## Demo

-You can see a live demo of the Food Landing Page [here](https://food-landing-pages1.netlify.app/).
+You can see a live demo of the Food Landing Page [here]
 ## Screenshots

 ![App Screenshot](./img/web-image.jpeg)